fioriappsusage/fioriappsusage.github.io/docs/faq.md

 ### 4. Is there any way that I can pull the historical data?

-The data is collected when the Fiori App' Usage Plugin is active for the user, so there is no way to pull the historical data.
+The data is collected when the Fiori App Usage Plugin is active for the user, so there is no way to pull the historical data.

 ### 5. What is the architecture of the solution?